Accessories · Side-by-side

 How they were tested head-to-head

-Both the Melodika Brown Sugar BSSC4500 and the Melodika Brown Sugar BSSC95xx ran on the same chain, integrated into the same reference chain - Enyo 15th DAC, Hades 12th amp, Arya Organic headphones, PowerCell 14 conditioning - and compared with each accessory swapped in and out across the same listening sessions.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published accessories reference list at the appropriate price tier.
+The Melodika Brown Sugar BSSC4500 and the Melodika Brown Sugar BSSC95xx were auditioned back to back on one chain, integrated into the same reference chain (Enyo 15th DAC, Hades 12th preamp, Arya Organic headphones, PowerCell 14 conditioning) and compared with each accessory swapped in and out across the same listening sessions.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published accessories reference list at the matching price tier.

 What the 0.3-point score gap actually means

-A 0.3-point gap is the smallest difference that is audibly consistent in A/B - present in some material, absent in others, but the same direction every time the listener tested.
-The Melodika Brown Sugar BSSC95xx pulls ahead on average without dominating the comparison, which means the lower-scored piece can still be the right pick if its character better fits your system or taste.
+A 0.3-point gap is the smallest difference that stays audibly consistent in A/B - present in some material, gone in others, but always the same direction.
+The Melodika Brown Sugar BSSC95xx pulls ahead on average without running away with it, which means the lower-scored piece can still be the right call if its character suits your system or taste.

 What would flip the verdict

 The Melodika Brown Sugar BSSC95xx wins on the rubric, but the Melodika Brown Sugar BSSC4500 becomes the right pick under three conditions.
-First, when system fit favours it - if your amplifier, room, or source has a known character that pairs better with this piece than with the higher scorer.
-Second, when one of the cons listed for the Melodika Brown Sugar BSSC95xx is a hard disqualifier in your context (drive requirements, ergonomics, connectivity, or footprint).
-Third, when budget is genuinely binding: the Melodika Brown Sugar BSSC4500 costs more than the higher-scored piece - which is unusual, and usually only justifies itself with a specific synergy.
-Outside those three, the higher score is the safer recommendation.
+First, when system fit favours it - your amplifier, room, or source has a character that pairs better with this piece than with the higher scorer.
+Second, when one of the cons listed against the Melodika Brown Sugar BSSC95xx is a hard disqualifier in your context: drive requirements, ergonomics, connectivity, or footprint.
+Third, when budget is genuinely binding - the Melodika Brown Sugar BSSC4500 costs more than the higher-scored piece, which is unusual, and only earns it with a specific synergy.
+Outside those three, the higher score is the safer bet.

 Full methodology, the published reference list, and the scoring rubric live on the about page.
 The reviews each include their own loaner disclosure, comparison list, and listening-window dates.